Last Updated on

 Tired of making the same old snacks?
 Try some of these fun and healthy after-school snacks for kids.

-Today I have another guest post for you that I think will be helpful for those of you with kids.
+Today I would like to share with you some ideas that I think will be helpful for those of you with kids.
 Kids are notoriously picky when it comes to eating healthy food, especially if you didn't start them out eating healthy foods right from the very beginning.
 Even I, who made a point of getting my son to eat a variety of fruits and veggies from the time he was a baby, regret not having pushed him a little more, having him try and try again a lot of foods he rejected.
 I think it would have made him realize that he liked a lot more foods back then before he found out from his friends that kids aren't supposed to like them. 😉

 So, I have learned to get sneaky, by making healthy food more fun and appealing to a kid.
 I already showed you how I added greens to his Popeye smoothie, in the interest of getting in an extra dose of veggies into his diet, but I also like to find fun ways to present healthy foods.

 Today's post will hopefully spark some ideas for fun ways to get your kids to eat certain foods.
 Some, of course, are healthier than others, which I actually think is great because not all kids are starting from the same point on the course to healthy eating.
 Is your kid used to only eating microwaved frozen pizza treats?
 Well, making your own easy pizzas is a great step in the right direction, even if you can't load it with veggies from the get-go.
 (Or, of course, you could sneak them into the crust.) 😉

 Fruit Rubik's Cube

-Make after-school snacks fun for your kids by making a rubik’s fruit cube!
-Pick at least four different kinds of fruits and cut each fruit equally into cute cubes.
-Layer the small-sized cubes and form a big-sized cube that looks just like a rubik’s cube.
-Hold them together using toothpicks, if necessary, and let your kids solve each side.
+Make after-school snacks fun for your kids by making a fun Rubik’s fruit cube!
+Pick several different kinds of fruit, and cut each equally into cubes.
+Layer the cubes to form a larger cube that looks just like a Rubik’s cube.
+Hold them together using toothpicks, if necessary, and let your kids solve each side (or just eat it). 😉

-Step things up a bit by making some healthy gelatin popsicles, like my watermelon gelatin pops, are another great alternative, and have the added benefit of getting collagen into their diets.
+Step things up a bit by making some healthy gelatin popsicles, like my watermelon gelatin pops.
+They have the added benefit of incorporating collagen into your kids' diets.

-Whoever said chips are unhealthy certainly hasn’t tried apple chips yet.
-Make apple chips that your kids will munch on as you talk about how their day went.
-Slice the apples as thinly as possible.
+To make apple chips, slice the apples as thinly as possible.
 Line baking sheets with parchment paper and place the sliced apples in one layer on a baking sheet.
 To add extra flavor, you can sprinkle a little bit of cinnamon on top.
-Bake at the lowest heat setting (preferably with the convection setting) for one hour then the other side for another hour.
-Turn off the oven and let the apple chips cool inside it for an hour.
+Bake at the lowest heat setting (preferably with the convection setting) for one hour.
+Flip, then bake on the other side for another hour.
+Turn off the oven and let the apple chips cool inside it until crisp.

-Tracy’s Tip: You can also make other types of fruit chips by dehydrating all sorts of fruits.
-I've been enjoying dried peach slices and persimmon slices lately.
+You can also make other types of fruit chips by dehydrating all sorts of fruits.
+I've been enjoying dried peach slices and persimmon slices lately!